precice/precice.github.io/pages/docs/adapters/su2/adapter-su2-overiew.md

 ## What is this?

-The SU2-preCICE adapter is an extended version of the compressible SU2 CFD-solver, that allows to couple SU2 to other Solvers via preCICE.
+The SU2-preCICE adapter is an extended version of the compressible SU2 CFD-solver, that allows to couple SU2 to other solvers via preCICE.
 In the moment it can be used for FSI simulations with any respective CSM-solver that has an adapter to preCICE.
-The SU2-preCICE adapter represents the Fluid part of the FSi-simulation and is able to write forces to and read displacementdeltas from its structural counterpart via preCICE.
+The SU2-preCICE adapter represents the Fluid part of the FSI-simulation and is able to write forces to and read displacementdeltas from its structural counterpart via preCICE.

 ## Try